rafal-warpecha/next-starter-app/README.md

 1. Run `docker compose -f compose.dev.yml watch`.
 2. Open [localhost:3000](http://localhost:3000/)
+3. To access PgAdmin open [localhost:5050](http://localhost:5050/)

 Thanks to Docker compose watch option your project is in sync with the running container (with hot reloading).
+If you want to connect to databse from host simply add `127.0.0.1 app-database` to your hosts file.

 ### Building